PyroWilDx/bangdream_bot/README.md

 This is all for the game setup.

 #### Use the bot :
-1. Download the files in this repostery : main.py; setup.py; grabscreen.py; confirm_button.png; live_button.png; Put them all in the same folder.
+1. Download the files in this repostery : [main.py](https://github.com/PyroWilDx/bangdream-bot/blob/master/bot/main.py); [setup.py](https://github.com/PyroWilDx/bangdream-bot/blob/master/bot/setup.py); [grabscreen.py](https://github.com/PyroWilDx/bangdream-bot/blob/master/bot/grabscreen.py); [confirm_button.png](https://github.com/PyroWilDx/bangdream-bot/blob/master/bot/confirm_button.png); [live_button.png](https://github.com/PyroWilDx/bangdream-bot/blob/master/bot/live_button.PNG); and put them all in the same folder.
+You can directly download all the files here : https://github.com/PyroWilDx/bangdream-bot/archive/master.zip

 2. Open Bang Dream on BlueStacks and go to the Home Screen of the game (where we see the characters talking)